Shaista Qaiser

 Shaista Qaiser is a Pakistani actress.
-She is known for her roles in dramas Sahab Bibi Aur Ghulam, Intezaar Farmiye, Roshan Manzil and Akhri Chattan and she also acted in Urdu films Maa Tay Maa, Dil Ek Aaina, Neya Rasta, Jaal, Shehar Aur Saye and Kiran Aur Kali.
+She is known for her roles in dramas Sahab, Bibi Aur Ghulam, Intezaar Farmiye, Roshan Manzil and Akhri Chattan.
+She also acted in Urdu films Maa Tay Maa, Dil Ek Aaina, Neya Rasta, Jaal, Shehar Aur Saye and Kiran Aur Kali.

 Early life

-Shaista was born in Karachi at Pakistan and she completed her education from University of Karachi.
+Shaista was born in Karachi, Pakistan, and completed her education from University of Karachi.
 Shaista started working at Radio Pakistan at Karachi.

 Career

-She joined PTV in 1964 when it was newly established and she acted in many dramas.
-Shaista appeared in many dramas on PTV later she appeared in films and made her debut in film Maa Tay Maa.
-In 1970 she appeared in the film Maa Tay Maa it was written by Saba Fazli and directed by Iqbal Akhtar starring with Agha Sajjad, Subhani Ba Yunus and Santosh Russal.
+She joined PTV in 1964 when it was newly established.
+Shaista acted in many dramas on PTV and later appeared in films.
+She made her film debut in Maa Tay Maa (1970), which written by Saba Fazli and directed by Iqbal Akhtar, starring with Agha Sajjad, Subhani Ba Yunus and Santosh Russal.
 She also did modeling and appeared in commercials and advertisements.
-Then she worked in drama Sahab Bibi Aur Ghulam on PTV.
+She later worked in the PTV drama Sahab, Bibi Aur Ghulam.

 In 1972 she appeared in film Aakhri Hamla with Syed Kamal, Tamanna, Badar Munir and Qazi Wajid which was written by Habib-ur-Rehman and produced by Syed Kemal.
 Later she worked in film Dil Ek Aaina with Zeba, Qavi Khan, Sangeeta, Muhammad Ali and Shahid it was directed by Shabab Kiranvi and written by Ali Sufiyan Afaqi the film was a Silver Jubilee at the box office.

 In 1973 she worked in film Neya Rasta along with Shabnam, Rangeela, Muhammad Ali and Allaudin it was directed by Zafar Shabab and written by Lubna Afaqi the film was a Silver Jubilee hit at the box office.
 Later she appeared in Jaal film along with Nisho, Husna and Nanha written by Riaz Arshad which was directed by Iftikhar Khan and produced by Waheed Murad the film was Silver Jubilee hit at the box office.
 Then she was cast by director Nazar Shabab in film Rangeela Aur Munawar Zarif with Aslam Pervaiz, Munawar Zarif and Asha Posley the film was written by Rasheed Javed and produced by Shabab Kiranvi the film was a Silver Jubilee hit at the box office.